nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 ### Native CNI

-Most of the cloud providers have support for native Kubernetes CNI plugins which allows the Pod IPs to be assigned with IPs from the virtual network...
+Most of the cloud providers have support for native Kubernetes CNI plugins which allow the Pod IPs to be assigned with IPs from the virtual network...

 TBD

 ### GCP

-No additional configuration is needed to enable NuoDB database external access in Google Kubernetes Engine (GKE).
+No additional configuration is needed to enable NuoDB database external access in GKE.
 For more information, check [Configuring TCP/UDP load balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/service-parameters).

 ### AWS